Penndel, Pennsylvania: Education

+Infrastructure

 Transportation

 As of 2019 there were 7.83 mi of public roads in Penndel, of which 2.63 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 5.20 mi were maintained by the borough.

 U.S. Route 1 Business is the most significant highway passing through Penndel.
 It follows the Lincoln Highway on a northeast-southwest alignment across the northwestern portion of the borough.
 Pennsylvania Route 413 passes through the northern tip of the borough briefly along Bellevue Avenue and Lincoln Highway, becoming concurrent with US 1 Business.
 Pennsylvania Route 513 starts at PA 413 and heads southward along Bellevue Avenue to the south end of the borough.

-SEPTA provides bus service to Penndel along City Bus Route 14, which runs between the Frankford Transportation Center in Northeast Philadelphia and the Oxford Valley Mall, Suburban Bus Route 129, which runs between Frankford Avenue and Knights Road in Northeast Philadelphia and the Oxford Valley Mall, and Suburban Bus Route 130, which runs between Frankford Avenue and Knights Road in Northeast Philadelphia and Bucks County Community College in Newtown.
-A SEPTA Regional Rail station is nearby, Langhorne station in Langhorne Manor, serving the West Trenton Line.
+SEPTA provides bus service to Penndel along City Bus Route 14, which runs between the Frankford Transportation Center in Northeast Philadelphia and the Oxford Valley Mall, Suburban Bus Route 129, which runs between Frankford Avenue and Knights Road in Northeast Philadelphia and the Oxford Valley Mall, and Suburban Bus Route 130, which runs between Frankford Avenue and Knights Road in Northeast Philadelphia and Bucks County Community College in Newtown.Langhorne station, a nearby SEPTA Regional Rail stop in Langhorne Manor, serves the West Trenton Line.